SiyiP/linked-blog-starter-md/11 HEENT/HRR Axon Guidance and Plasticity_Boger.md

 - NT-4/5
 - ciilary neurotrophic facotr
 - leukemia inhibitry factor
-in NGF- huge for that teachers. bdnf - not much  effect on sympathetics binds to he **trk receptors.. specific type of tyrosine kinase receptor that it would activate cell support and aid it**
+once the macorphages clear the peripheral stump, schwann cells wll prolif and secrete ntf.s in NGF- huge for that treachers. bdnf - not much  effect on sympathetics binds to the **trk receptors.. specific type of tyrosine kinase receptor that it would activate cell support and aid it**
 - can help ppl and survive.
 - Cons: trk receptors go dwn with aging . some rec3ptors will disappaer
 - **p75 receptor = would also die by age. ): **